yudax42/askai/readme.md

 - **Suggest new features**: Do you have an idea for a new feature or enhancement for `askai`?
 Please open an [issue](https://github.com/yudax42/askai/issues) to discuss it.
 - **Write code**: If you are a developer, you can contribute directly to the `askai` codebase.
 To do so, please fork the [`askai` repository](https://github.com/yudax42/askai) on GitHub, make your changes, and then submit a pull request.
 Please be sure to include detailed documentation for your changes.
 - **Improve the documentation**: Is something unclear or confusing in the `askai` documentation?
 Do you see any typos or mistakes?
 You can help improve the documentation by opening a pull request on the [`askai` repository](https://github.com/yudax42/askai) with your changes.

-## How it works

-`askai` uses the [Puppeteer](https://github.com/puppeteer/puppeteer) library to open a headless Chromium browser and interact with the ChatGPT website.
-When you run the `askai login` command, the browser will open and you can login to your ChatGPT account.
-Once you are logged in, `askai` can use the browser to send and receive messages from the ChatGPT model.

-For more details on how `askai` works, please see the source code on [GitHub](https://github.com/yudax42/askai).

 # Author